FBW5-Hamburg/js-g3/README.md

-## canvas Fly Baby Game - API News and Weather - Vanilla JvaScript
+## canvas Fly Baby Game - API News and Weather - Vanilla JavaScript

 Create Registration page, Game and API for News and Weather in Vanilla JavaScript Project.